 Leaves are dull green, elliptical to oval, stalked, with a round base, blunt tip and a toothed edge.
 They have 2 to 4 pair of up-curved veins.
 Most are opposite but some can be sub-opposite.
 Leaves are usually restricted to the branch tips.
 The leaves will remain until frost, thus in late fall Buckthorn is easily identified by their presence.

 Flowers are small, 1/4 inch wide, with a yellow-green calyx that has 4 spreading lobes and 4 inconspicuous petals.
 Male (staminate) flowers usually number 2 to 8 per cluster (but may have up to 40) and have 4 stamens.
 Stamens have reddish brown filaments and yellow anthers.
-The female (pistillate) flowers usually number 2 to 15 per cluster (but may have up to 30) and have a single pistil whose style has a 4-parted tip.
-At the base of the style is a reddish nectar ring.
+The female (pistillate) flowers usually number 2 to 15 per cluster (but may have up to 30) and have 4 styles united until just below the tip.
+At the base sepals, surrounding the ovary, is a reddish nectar ring.

 Habitat: Like many invasive plants, Common Buckthorn adapts to a wide variety of habitats - from dry open areas, to woodlands, to moist wet meadows.
 As it grows best in full sun, it is usually restricted to woodland edges.
 Roots are not deep, but are angled making pulling difficult.
 Once established the dense growth of seedlings crowd out all other plants.
 Eradication by hand pulling is necessary for smaller seedlings as the roots will re-sprout new stems if not removed or killed.
 Large specimens must have the cut trunk treated to prevent re-growth.
 Controlled areas must be revisited as seeds in the soil will continue to sprout as long as they are viable, which may be up to 10 years.